pyvista/pyvista/docs/tools/geometric.rst

 Geometric Objects
 =================

-``pyvista`` includes a few functions to generate simple geometric objects.
+PyVista includes a few functions to generate simple geometric objects.
 The code documentation for these functions are on this page; to see what these functions create, check out the example: :ref:`ref_geometric_example`.